Pepin the Hunchback: Legitimacy

 After Charles ignored Stephen's advice and married the Lombard princess Desiderata, the story of Himiltrude might have been altered and forgotten.
-Or, perhaps, Charles' resentment over a deformed son led him to divorce Himiltrude once an opportune and advantageous time arrived.
-Yet another possibility is that, when Pepin's hunchback became evident, stories needed to change to accommodate a different heir.
+Perhaps Charles' resentment over a deformed son led him to divorce Himiltrude once an opportune and advantageous time arrived.
+Another possibility is that when Pepin's hunchback became evident, stories needed to change to accommodate a different heir.
 At any rate, concepts like legitimacy and rightful inheritance were very likely more fluid for the Carolingians than they were for later monarchies—an ambiguity that continues to provoke debate about Pepin's disinheritance.
 What is known fairly certainly is that Charles fathered a son with a woman named Himiltrude, with whom he may or may not have been married.

 Name

-The nature of Pepin's birth is further illuminated by an understanding of his name and the customs of naming present during this time.
+The nature of Pepin's birth is further illuminated by an understanding of his name and the customs of naming children during this time.
 Carolingian aristocrats frequently named newborn children after successful ancestors.
 This tradition was more than a mere homage to dead relatives—it seems that the Carolingians saw naming customs as a way to help children assume the historical roles of their eponymous ancestors.

-Charlemagne's dynasty was dominated by the name "Pepin": it had been Charles' father's name, as well as that of several other members of the royal line.
+The Carolingian dynasty was dominated by the name "Pepin": it had been Charles' father's name, as well as that of several other members of the royal line.
 In fact, Charles' brother and political rival Carloman named his firstborn Pepin before Charles was even married.
 Charles, then, was naturally inclined to name his first son "Pepin"—announcing his own dynastic ambitions, clearing the ground for the eventual recognition of his son as emperor.
-However, Notker the Stammerer, writing long after Pepin's death, suggests that it was Himiltrude (Pepin's mother), and not Charles, who gave Pepin his name.
+However, Notker the Stammerer, writing long after Pepin's death, suggests that it was Himiltrude (Pepin's mother) and not Charles who gave Pepin his name.

 Disfavour

-Pepin apparently continued to live at his father's court even after Charlemagne dismissed Pepin's mother Himiltrude to marry Desiderata, the daughter of the Lombard king, around 770.
-Only after Charlemagne's marriage to Hildegard, and the birth of new male heirs like Charles the Younger (772) and Carloman (773), did Pepin's position seem to become more precarious.
+Pepin apparently continued to live at his father's court even after Charlemagne dismissed Himiltrude to marry Desiderata around 770.
+Only after Charlemagne's marriage to Hildegard and the birth of new male heirs like Charles the Younger (772) and Carloman (773), did Pepin's position seem to become more precarious.
 In either 780 or 781, Charles had the young Carloman baptized by Pope Hadrian in Rome, renaming him Pepin.
-The Poeta Saxo, a 9th-century Latin poet who records the events of Charlemagne's reign, tells us that while Charlemagne "attended the solemnties of Easter the venerable Pope administered soul-saving baptism to Charles' son Pepin [formerly Carloman]."
+The Poeta Saxo, a 9th-century Latin poet who records the events of Charlemagne's reign, states that while Charlemagne "attended the solemnties of Easter the venerable Pope administered soul-saving baptism to Charles' son Pepin [formerly Carloman]."
 Charles had added another, more fit Pepin to his lineage—an apparent snub that many historians have interpreted as the beginning of Pepin the Hunchback's disinheritance.
 However, a dearth of documents and credible contemporary historians leaves the question up for debate, and some have even argued that Pepin retained a full stake in the inheritance of the kingdom right up until his rebellion in 792.